jeffpatton1971/armtemplates/welcome.md

 - Need updated traffic manager template to accomodate endpoints and more properties

 # Change Log
+- 11/12 : Added parameter file for networkSecurityGroup.json
+- 11/12 : Removed dependancy on NSG in rules templates
 - 11/12 : Created a default NSG template, removed the NSG deployment from the rules, adjusted priority
 - 11/12 : Updated nsg templates to deploy an empty nsg
 - 11/12 : Corrected extra properties block in ad-nsg template